 Which vehicles move quickly?
 Can you ride a bike to Australia?
 During this topic we explore these questions and more about transport, travel and places near and far!
 We also take the opportunity to learn about important vehicles such as ambulances, police cars and fire engines and about people who help us.
 We look at where we have travelled & how did we get there?
 We also find out about how to stay safe on and around the local roads with our Road Safety Officer from Middlesbrough Council.

-Why do ladybird have spots?
+Why do Ladybirds have spots?

 Why do ladybirds have spots?
 Why do spiders spin webs?
 During this topic we explore these questions and more about minibeasts and their habitats.
-We will also have a first hand experience of the life cycle of a butterfly!
+We will also have a first-hand experience of the life cycle of a butterfly!